rosskirkpat/kscaler/README.md

 secret: `size`

 - set a custom secret size in kilobytes.
-The default is a random size in the range of 1Kb to 1500Kb for each secret revvy creates.
+The default is a random size in the range of 1Kb to 1500Kb for each secret kscaler creates.

 ## examples